antgilles/algassignement/README.md

 The github Action could launch specific test or image vulnerability scanning to complete CI before pushing the image.

-If the build/test fails (or successes) notifications should be sent ( defaul is mail to the repo owner )
+If the build/test fails (or successes) notifications should be sent ( default is mail to the repo owner )

 ## Kubernetes deployment